Key takeaways:

 More research is definitely needed on the role of taurine in osteoporosis, but in the meantime, getting sufficient taurine should be a priority for preventing osteoporosis.

 Supplemental taurine (1.6 g/day) lowered systolic blood pressure by an average of 7.2 mm Hg and diastolic BP by 4.7 mm Hg after 12 weeks.
-The researchers found that the taurine increased hydrogen sulfide in the blood vessels, which reduced blood pressure reactivity by inhibiting TRPM3 activation.[ref]
+The researchers found that taurine increased hydrogen sulfide in the blood vessels, which reduced blood pressure reactivity by inhibiting TRPM3 activation.[ref] - Heart failure:

 A clinical trial in men with type 2 diabetes found that 1g of taurine per day did not statistically improve insulin secretion or insulin sensitivity.[ref].
 However, taurine (1g/day) combined with dietary changes increased insulin sensitivity more than dietary changes alone.[ref]
 In addition, taurine conjugated with a bile acid, TUDCA, has been shown to increase liver and muscle insulin sensitivity in a small clinical trial.[ref]